PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ## How do you choose which Pull Request should be tested first?

 This is a legitimate question that pops up regularly.
-It might be frustrating for a contributor to see their Pull Request blocked in “Waiting for QA” for weeks, while other PRs are validated and merged the same day they are created.
+It might be frustrating for a contributor to see its Pull Request blocked in “Waiting for QA” for weeks, while other PRs are validated and merged the same day they are created.

 The QA team uses the following criteria to sort Pull Requests (in order of importance):